Revolut Compared to N26

 Revolut has a HQ in the UK and has been running since July 2015.
 They have over 20 million users in total and close to 2 million of those are in Ireland.

-Since March 24th 2022 , Revolut is now operating as a fully licenced bank in Ireland and funds of up to €100,000 are guaranteed by the Lithuanian State Company Deposit and Investment Insurance.
+Since March 24th 2022 , Revolut has been a fully licenced bank in Ireland and funds of up to €100,000 are guaranteed by the Lithuanian State Company Deposit and Investment Insurance.

 Revolut also has a banking license in 28 other European countries such as Lithuania, Poland , Bulgaria, Croatia, Cyprus, Estonia, Greece, Latvia, Malta, Romania, Slovakia and Slovenia.